O. J. Simpson: If I Did It book (2006)

-didn't seem real, and none of it computed.

-— If I Did It: Confessions of the Killer, Simpson, Fenjves (2006), p.
-81.

 In Simpson's hypothetical scenario, he has an unwilling accomplice named "Charlie" who urges him to not engage with Nicole, whom Simpson plans to "scare the shit out of."
 Simpson ignores Charlie's advice and continues to Nicole's condo, where he finds and confronts Ron Goldman.
 According to the book, Nicole falls and hits her head on the concrete, and Goldman crouches in a karate pose.
 As the confrontation escalates, Simpson writes, "Then something went horribly wrong, and I know what happened, but I can't tell you how."
-He writes that he regained consciousness later with no memory of the actual act of murder.
+He writes that he regained consciousness later with no memory of the actual act of murder: